- Maine voters approved Medicaid expansion ballot initiative in 2017 election, but then Gov. Paul LePage blocked expansion throughout 2018.

 In all of the other states that had expanded Medicaid before Maine did, the decision was made either by lawmakers or the governor or both — Maine was the first state where the issue was decided via ballot initiative.
 The success of the ballot measure in Maine inspired similar initiatives in other states where there was strong grassroots support for expansion (despite the fact that Maine faced such an uphill battle with the governor’s resistance to implementing the will of the voters).

-Voters in Utah, Idaho, and Nebraska approved ballot initiatives in 2018 that call for Medicaid expansion; Utah’s and Idaho’s took effect at the start of 2020; Nebraska’s takes effect in October 2020.
+Voters in Utah, Idaho, and Nebraska approved ballot initiatives in 2018 that called for Medicaid expansion; Utah’s and Idaho’s took effect at the start of 2020; Nebraska’s took effect in October 2020.
 Voters in Oklahoma approved a similar Medicaid expansion ballot initiative in June 2020, and voters in Missouri did so in August 2020.
+Medicaid expansion took effect in both of those states in 2021.

 Voters approved Medicaid expansion in 2017, but Governor LePage blocked implementation throughout 2018